 According to Spataro, Microsoft wants to be where people are, including Windows, iOS, and Android.
 The company seems determined to be good at helping people be productive.
 That includes coming up with new form factors, approaches, and devices, because of how they marry together hardware, software, and the cloud.

 In hospitals specifically, Teams is being used in three ways, Including between shifts to keep nurses and doctors connected while they are on call.
 Another use is for videoconferences and communications across boundaries.
-For example, at Wenzhou Medical University in China,
+For example, at Wenzhou Medical University in China, Microsoft Teams was used to enable health care staff inside the quarantined section of the hospital to communicate with non-quarantined staff.

 “Doctors and nurses need to stay in touch with each other, Teams allows them to do that, and what’s awesome about that is we see mobile usage increase, and that’s a number one thing in health care,” said Spataro.